 - Use auto messages and forms to automatically convert visitors into prospects, connect with pre-qualified leads immediately, and automate email follow-ups to close more deals faster.

 - At every stage of your funnel, use beautiful newsletters, targeted deal promotions, and automated behavioral-based campaigns to boost conversions.

 - Through chat, email, and a self-service knowledge base that is accessible 24 hours a day, seven days a week, assist both your customers and potential ones while offering a customer self-service option.

 With different payments options (including the possibility of choosing between having live chat, email support, or both), HelpCrunch offers 3 different pricing options:

-- Standard: $12 per month per member (billed annually)
+- Basic: $12 per month per member (billed annually)

-- Premium: $20 per month per member (billed annually)
+- Pro: $20 per month per member (billed annually)

 Intercom is the all-in-one customer knowledge management platform for companies of any size.
 Intercom lets you communicate with your customers in a personal way while driving business growth with measurable results.

-Intercom's customer communication platform is built on top of a powerful analytics engine that lets marketers, salespeople, product managers, and support staff connect with their customers more effectively.
+Intercom’s customer communication platform is built on top of a powerful analytics engine that connects marketers, salespeople, product managers, and support staff more effectively with their customers.

-With its suite of messaging, live chat, and help desk tools, Intercom provides an end-to-end service that combines CRM software, marketing automation, and sales enablement into one complete package.
+With its messaging, live chat, and help desk tools suite, Intercom provides an end-to-end service that combines CRM software, marketing automation, and sales enablement into one complete package.